CHSS-IT/enrollchat/README.md

 ## Feed Format

 Administrators may manually upload sections in an xlsx file using the upload button on sections#index.
 See the sample file in docs/test for an example of the format.

+## Testing

+The app uses Rails' built in testing mechanisms.
+System Tests are configured to inherit from Capybara and run Selenium with headless Chrome.
+The chromedriver is required to use this setup.

+To run tests: `bin/rails test`
+To run system tests: `bin/rails test:system`